How to Choose the Right Life Insurance Policy

 How important is cost to you?

-For those on a tight budget, term life insurance can provide large amounts of protection for relatively little cost.
-If you don't have much money to spend but would still like to protect your family, term life is the way to go.
-However, the savings you will realize on term life are short-lived, as term life premiums might become unaffordable later in your life.
-On the other hand, permanent life insurance is more expensive initially but will save you money on premiums in the long-run.
+For those on a tight budget, term options can provide large amounts of protection for relatively little cost.
+If you don't have much money to spend but would still like to protect your family, term is the way to go.
+However, the savings you will realize on term plans are short-lived, as the premiums might become unaffordable later on.
+On the other hand, permanent coverage is more expensive initially but will save you money on premiums in the long-run.

 Do you want to build cash value with your policy?

-If you are looking for a policy that will also serve as an investment, then permanent life insurance is a good decision because it will accrue cash value over your lifetime.
+If you are looking for an option that will also serve as an investment, then permanent protection is a good decision because it will accrue cash value over your lifetime.
 You can withdraw this value or borrow against it for major expenses.
-If cash value is not important to you, consider term life insurance.
+If cash value is not important to you, consider term instead.

 How much debt do you have?